Skip to content

 });

-mode: 'manual'.
+trigger: "manual".
 The user picks one of the buttons.
-Provide either a primary (Enter-key target) or one or more options; passing neither throws at runtime.
+Provide either a primary (Enter-key target) or one or more options.
+An empty manual shape with neither primary nor options produces an unactionable screen — the renderer expects at least one button.

 ts